The Risk Assessment Procedure – Why It’s Necessary

 Health and safety is all about hazards!

-A hazard is anything that can cause people harm or affect their health.
+A hazard is anything that can cause harm to people or affect their health.

 Hazards are the reason for health and safety.